AR2202/Colourful/README.md

 The semantics of Colourful are based on combinators from combinatory logic, with the following differences:
 * in accordance with the theme of the jam, the program is evaluated end to start, so evaluation happens right to left
 * there are no parentheses
+### No errors or exceptions

 Every possible string is a valid Colourful program, there are no errors or exceptions.
 Due to the absence of any static checks, it is very difficult to write correct programs.
+The user interface of the compiler could through exceptions, though, if e.g. the user attempts to compile a file that doesn't exist.

 Colour definitions have special syntax.
 However, syntactically incorrect definitions are just ignored.

+### Everything is valid

+Due to these evaluation rules, every sting (including this README) is a valid Colourful program.

+### Colour definitions

 Colours are immutable.
 If re-defined, only the last definition is valid.
 The pre-defined colours cannot be re-defined.
 Any such attempt is ignored.